naveenKumarV/quiz-platform/README.md

 Here {port-number} means the port in which the Laravel development server is launched.

-Eg1.If 8000 port is running fine for you, then the url will be
+Eg1.If 8000 port is running fine for you, then the home page url in browser will be

 localhost:8000

-Eg2.If 8888 port is running fine, then url will be
+Eg2.If 8888 port is running fine, then home page url in browser will be

 localhost:8888